master-q/masterq-docs/presentations/20131006_osc_hiroshima_ajhc/20131006_osc_hiroshima_ajhc.md

 # Kernel desperately wants type
 ![background](img/stop.png)

-* Kernels are developed with C lang
+* Kernels are developed with C lang.
 * Error on user space => SEGV
 * Error on kernel space => halt!
-* Should design kernel with the greatest care
+* Should design kernel with the greatest care.
 * C language is safe?

 # [4] What is compiler to build OS